python/cpython/Doc/tutorial/inputoutput.rst

     >>> f.closed
     True

-File objects have some additional methods, such as :meth:`isatty` and :meth:`truncate` which are less frequently used; consult the Library Reference for a complete guide to file objects.
+File objects have some additional methods, such as :meth:`~file.isatty` and :meth:`~file.truncate` which are less frequently used; consult the Library Reference for a complete guide to file objects.

 .. _tut-pickle: